tylerneylon/water/docs/new_syntax.md

 A `!` means to give a parse failure if the rule afterwords succeeds, and give an empty success (like the `True` rule) if it fails.
-This is intended for use as part of a sequence where, for example, keywords must not be filtered out.
+This is intended for use as part of a sequence where, for example, keywords must be filtered out.
 For example,

     'var' !keyword name = expr ;